-Education, in the widest sense, England's mission-The educative value of political institutions-Spontaneous gift of privileges-Academic education-Primary-Secondary-Higher-Technical education-Elementary-Higher-Medical education-Legal education-Normal School-Agricaltural Colleges-Education in Art-Principles of academic education-Controversy between anglicists and orientalists-The Education Despatch of 1854-Education open to all-Institutions for special classes-Religious neutrality in education-Various methods by which intellectual culture is promoted.
+Education, in the widest sense, England's mission-The educative value of political institutions-Spontaneous gift of privileges-Academic educatiou-Primary-Secondary-Higher-Technical education-Elementary-Higher-Medical education-Legal education-Normal \$6000-Agricultural Colleges-Education in Arts-Principles of academic education-Controversy between Anglicists and Oriental-ists-The Education Despatch of 1854-Education open to all-Institutions for special classes-Religious neutrality in education-Warious methods by which intellectual culture is promoted.

-Education in the broadest sense of the word may be described as England's mission in the east, her highest aspiration.
+Education in be broadest sense of the word may be described as England's mission in the East, her highest aspiration.
 It is certainly the chief work to which she has devoted herself.
-The laws that have been passed, the institutions that have been established, have had as their object not merely the satisfaction of practical needs, but also a training of the people to new ideas and modes of life.
+'The laws that have been passed, the institutions that have been established, have had as their object not merely the satisfaction of practical needs, but also a training of the people to new ideas and modes of life.
 They have generally been in advance of the ideas of the people.
 They have awakened in men a sense of their rights by conferring the rights.
 They have taught men to appreciate blessings by giving them blessings.
 In a word, men have been educated or are in course of being educated by laws and institutions to feel new wants and to be conscious of rights, obligations and advantages.
-Trial by Jury was introduced into India not to meet a demand of the people, nor even to satisfy a pressing want.
-The object was not merely to secure a better administration of justice but also to accustom the people to the institution and teach them to perform new duties by the bestowal on them of new rights.
+Trial by jury was introduced into India not to meet a demand of the people. nor even to satisfy a pressing want.
+The object was not merely to seere a better administration of justice but also to accustom the people to the institution and teach them to perform new duties by the bestowal on them of new rights.
 So well have the people been educated by the institution to appreciate the new rights that they are now making a demand for its extension to new districts.
 When, again, the earliest measures of local self-government were introduced or suggested, it was not because there had been appreciable agitation for them.
-They brought blessings to which the people were practical strangers, but which, it was expected, they would learn to appreciate more, and which, it was also expected, would teach them to perform new duties by the exercise of new rights.
+They brought blessings to which the people were practical strangers, but which, it was expected, they would learn to appreciate more and which, it was also expected, would teach them to perform new duties by the exercise of new rights.
 Their value was mainly educative.
-So greatly has the object of the rulers been realised that now there is a wide-spread popular demand for the extension and development of local self-government culminating in what are known as the Montagu-Chelmsford Reforms that are engaging the attention of the authorities in India and England.
-It is not necessary to multiply instances.
-It will be found upon an examination of history that while in England popular institutions have been established generally in answer to popular demands, sometimes violently urged, in India they have generally been the spontaneous gift of the Government, and their purpose has been not merely an improved administration but also and mainly political education of the people.
+So greatly has the object of the rulers been realised that now there is a wide-spread popular demand for the extension and development of local self-government.
 The reforms to be described in the next three chapters, classed under the headings economic, material, and civic, while no doubt they have been meant to achieve progress in some direction or other have all, at the same time, been directed to education of the people.
 The desire of the rulers has been to place before the people new ideals, to accustom them to new habits of thought and life, and to develop their capacity in various directions.
 The political and social work of England in India has also been educative.
-That single word-Education, comprehends nearly all that Government have done or can do in this country.
+That single word, "Education," comprehends nearly all that Government have done or can do in this country.
 Education of the people means also the elevation of the people.